 Naturally ruled by: Capricorn & Saturn

-What it represents: The cusp of your 10th house is located at the tippy-top of your chart, and is also known as your "midheaven."
+What it represents: The cusp of your 10th house is located at the tippy-top of your chart, and is also known as your "midheaven" in astrology.
 It's particularly important, as it pertains to your overall life path and career.
-This house governs your public image, reputation, career, social status, and even fame.
+This house governs your public-facing image, reputation, professional life, social status, and even brushes with fame.
 It also represents authority — which can translate to representing a "father figure" or paternal influence in your life.
 Look to your placements in this house for insight on your career path, and watch out for anything that indicates a tendency to see yourself too much through the eyes of other people and become preoccupied with your reputation.

 Eleventh House: The House Of Community & Friends

 What it represents: Unlike the house of partnerships, which focuses more on contractual or one-to-one relations, this house focuses more on community, memberships, organized groups, and working together.
 The eleventh house is the ruler of friendship, teamwork, networking, and additionally, social justice — and a very Aquarian desire to shake up the norm.
 It also represents our collective or lifelong goals and aspirations for the betterment of humanity, and what we do to make those fantasies a reality.
 Look to your 11th house placements to glean insight into your role within communities or other group dynamics.